History of Moldova: Independent country and Transnistria conflict

-Transnistria

 Transnistria is the region east of the Dniester River, which includes a large proportion of predominantly Russophone ethnic Russians and Ukrainians (51%, as of 1989, with ethnic Moldovans forming a 40% minority).
 The headquarters of the Soviet 14th Guards Army was located in the regional capital Tiraspol.
 There, on September 2, 1990, local authorities proclaimed an independent Pridnestrovian Moldavian Soviet Socialist Republic.
 The motives behind this move were fear of the rise of nationalism in Moldova and the country's expected reunification with Romania upon secession from the USSR.
 In the winter of 1991–1992 clashes occurred between Transnistrian forces and the Moldovan police.
 Between March 2 and July 26, 1992, the conflict escalated into a military engagement.
 Following Russian intervention of the 14th Guards Army into the conflict on the side of the separatists, the war was stopped and the Moscow Agreement on the principles of peace settlement of armed conflict in Trans-Dniester districts of the republic of Moldova was signed on 21 July 1992.

 As of 2007, the Russian military remains in Transnistria, despite Russia having signed international agreements to withdraw, and against the will of Moldovan government.
-Jamestown: "Moldovan President wants out of Russia's orbit" The government of Moldova continues to offer extensive autonomy to Transnistria, while the government of Transnistria demands independence.
+The government of Moldova continues to offer extensive autonomy to Transnistria, while the government of Transnistria demands independence.
 De jure, Transnistria is internationally recognized as part of Moldova, but de facto, the Moldovan government does not exercise any control over the territory.